The Penn State Health Children’s Hospital Approach to Pediatric Neurosurgery

-The pediatric neurosurgery care team at at Penn State Children’s Hospital treats children – from infants to teens – who have brain, spinal cord or nerve conditions that require surgery.
+The pediatric neurosurgery care team at at Penn State Health Children’s Hospital treats children – from infants to teens – who have brain, spinal cord or nerve conditions that require surgery.
 When you child is facing a complex neurological condition, experience matters.

 Comprehensive Diagnosis and Treatment Options

-The experts at Penn State Children’s Hospital perform neurosurgery on children of all ages.
+The experts at Penn State Health Children’s Hospital perform neurosurgery on children of all ages.
 Our goal is to help your child function at his or her highest capability, while minimizing recovery time.
 We use leading-edge technology and minimally invasive techniques to provide accurate diagnosis and innovative treatment options.

 After surgery, your child will recover in the neonatal intensive care unit (NICU), pediatric intensive care unit (PICU) or the children's and adolescent floor.
 If your child needs rehabilitation, we coordinate with our pediatric rehabilitation team to provide comprehensive physical and neuropsychological rehabilitation.